-- a.
+- zoning district are not compatible with the existing and desired character of the study area.
+The planning process and a review of the overall condition of the M-1 ordinance and zoned lands within the city by Community Development Staff have revealed that the demand and actual uses of M-1 zoned lands do not conform to the stated purpose of the district.
+The following is a description of the changes made by the BLM zoning district: - a.
 The M-1 district has not been reviewed for consistency with the Comprehensive Plan in many years.
-The proposed revisions include the deletion of several archaic uses that are either no longer appropriate in an urban area such as Hermantown, or are no longer land uses that exist in their form as originally conceived: - Clear cutting (not regulated in Hermantown; we do not have a landscaping ordinance). - ii.
+The proposed revisions include the deletion of several archaic uses that are either no longer appropriate in an urban area such as Hermantown, or are no longer land uses that exist in their form as originally conceived: - i.
+Clear cutting (not regulated in Hermantown; we do not have a landscaping ordinance). - ii.
 Bus line depot (an accessory use more appropriate in an HM or C district) - iii.
 Gravel or borrow pit (outdated) - iv.
 Commercial printing (now considered a typical manufacturing use) - v.
 Junk yards (outdated) - vi.
 Streetscape furniture (outdated) - vii.
 Security personnel dwelling (outdated)

-Mini-storage facilities have been reincorporated into the new BLM district with a few conditions for its use.
+Mini-storage facilities have been reincorporated into the new BLM district with conditions for their use.